-A common question our estate planning attorneys at Puff & Cockerill, LLC receive is: What happens if you die without a will?
+A common question our estate planning attorneys at Puff & Cockerill, LLC receive is: What happens if you die without a will in New Jersey?
 The short answer is that your estate will be administered according to the intestacy laws of New Jersey.
 This short answer, however, is not so easily met in practice.
 Intestacy laws, including the process by which an intestate estate must be administered can be (and often is) complex, confusing and frustrating.

 Here is what happens if you die without a will in New Jersey, you are said to have died intestate.
 Intestate is a legal term that means that you have died without a valid will.
 In the absence of a will (which is a legal document that directs distribution of your estate) your estate is distributed in accordance with the State of New Jersey’s intestacy laws, which can, and often is, contrary to your wishes.

 In essence, what happens when you die without a will, intestacy laws create a framework for how your estate will be distributed.
 This framework of intestacy statutes are fact-specific, meaning there is no one-size-fits-all answer to intestacy distribution.
 For instance, depending on your family makeup (i.e. your marital status, number of children, existence of parents, siblings etc.) your distribution may vary in unexpected ways.